 Afternoon Tea at the Palm Court – The Ritz Hotel

-My daughter and I had a glorious afternoon tea at The Ritz while on her high graduation, month long trip to Europe.
+My daughter and I had a glorious afternoon tea at The Ritz, while we were on a summer month long trip to Europe.
 This was a very special occasion with a very special person.
-The attention to detail was impeccable- from the delicate china, the silver flatware and tea pot, the fresh flowers, tuxedo wearing servers and the pianist.
-They have been doing afternoon tea forever, so they set the bar.
+The attention to detail was impeccable- from the delicate china, the silver flatware and tea pot, the fresh flowers, tuxedo wearing servers, and the pianist.
+They have been doing afternoon tea forever, and they definitely set the bar.

-As for the food served, it was the classic set of scones, finger tea sandwiches and a variety of divine pastries.
+As for the food offered, it was the classic set of scones, finger tea sandwiches, and a variety of divine pastries.
 The loose leaf tea was marvelous, especially when each cup was poured by our server from ornate silver pots.

 Nando’s Peri Peri Chicken